-CMS Discussion:
+CMS Discussion

-During 2003, the Company began a new approach to its chemical management services (CMS) business consistent with the Company's strategic imperative to sell customer solutions-value-not just fluids.
-Under the Company's traditional CMS approach, the Company effectively acts as an agent whereby it purchases chemicals from other companies and resells the product to the customer at little or no margin and earns a set management fee for providing this service.
-Therefore, the profit earned on the management fee is relatively secure as the entire cost of the products is passed on to the customer.
-The new approach to CMS is dramatically different.
-The Company receives a set management fee and the costs that relate to those management fees are largely dependent on how well the Company controls product costs and achieves product conversions from other third-party suppliers to its own products.
-With this new approach come new risks and opportunities, as the profit earned from the management fee is subject to movements in product costs as well as the Company's own performance.
-The Company believes this new approach is a way for Quaker to become an integral part of our customers' operational efforts to improve manufacturing costs and to demonstrate value that the Company would not be able to demonstrate as purely a product provider.
+During 2003, the Company expanded its approach to its chemical management services (CMS) channel consistent with the Company's strategic imperative to sell customer solutions - value - not just fluids.
+Prior to this change, the Company effectively acted as an agent whereby it purchased chemicals from other companies and resold the product to the customer at little or no margin and earned a set management fee for providing this service.
+Therefore, the profit earned on the management fee was relatively secure as the entire cost of the products was passed on to the customer.
+The approach taken in 2003 was dramatically different.
+The Company began entering into new contracts under which it receives a set management fee and the costs that relate to those management fees were and are largely dependent on how well the Company controls product costs and achieves product conversions from other third-party suppliers to its own products.
+This approach came with new risks and opportunities, as the profit earned from the management fee is subject to movements in product costs as well as the Company's own performance.
+The Company believes this expanded approach is a way for Quaker to become an integral part of our customers' operational efforts to improve manufacturing costs and to demonstrate value that the Company would not be able to demonstrate as purely a product provider.

-With this new approach, the Company was awarded a series of multi-year CMS contracts primarily at General Motors Powertrain, DaimlerChrysler and Ford manufacturing sites in 2003, 2004, 2005 and 2006.
+Under this alternative pricing structure, the Company was awarded a series of multi-year CMS contracts primarily at General Motors Powertrain, DaimlerChrysler and Ford manufacturing sites in 2003, 2004, 2005 and 2006.
 This business was an important step in building the Company's share and leadership position in the automotive process fluids market and should position the Company well for penetration of CMS opportunities in other metalworking manufacturing sites.
-This new approach has also had a dramatic impact on the Company's revenue and margins.
-Under the traditional CMS approach, where the Company effectively acts as an agent, the revenue and costs from these sales are reported on a net sales or "pass-through" basis.
-As discussed above, the structure of the new CMS approach is different in that the Company's revenue received from the customer is a fee for products and services provided to the customer, which are indirectly related to the actual costs incurred.
-As a result, the Company recognizes in reported revenues the gross revenue received from the CMS site customer, and in cost of goods sold, the third-party product purchases, which substantially offset each other until the Company achieves significant product conversions.
-There are two critical success factors for this new approach.
-First, is to create savings for a customer based on our ability to help apply the product better and improve the customer's own processes.
-Second, is to convert more of the product being used to Quaker product rather than a competitor's product.
-The Company's U.S. CMS program continued to contribute to profitability in the first quarter of 2006, demonstrating a considerable improvement compared to the first quarter of 2005 as a result of the renegotiations of certain contracts.
+This new approach had a dramatic impact on the Company's revenue and margins.
+Under the traditional CMS approach, where the Company effectively acts as an agent, revenues and costs from these sales are reported on a net sales or "pass-through" basis.
+As discussed above, the alternative structure is different in that the Company's revenue received from the customer is a fee for products and services provided to the customer, which are indirectly related to the actual costs incurred.
+As a result, the Company recognizes in the alternative structure in reported revenues the gross revenue received from the CMS site customer, and in cost of goods sold, the third-party product purchases, which substantially offset each other until the Company achieves significant product conversions.
+As some contracts have been renewed or renegotiated, some of the contracts reverted to a "pass through" basis.
+Currently, the Company has a mix of contracts with both the traditional product pass through structure and fixed priced contracts covering all services and products.
+The Company's offerings will continue to include both approaches to CMS depending on customer requirements and business circumstances.